 Brandon has come to Book-It after 15 years at Jet City Improv as Production Director, where he produced over 100 shows, performed in a handful of long-form improvised plays, and performed in flagship short-form show over 600 times.
 He also directed a number of long-form improvised plays, including Clues, Over and Through, World’s Fair, and The Monster Hunters.
 He also stage managed, did graphic design, some set design, and taught numerous quarters of Improv 101.
 He was also the Executive Producer of the Seattle Festival of Improv Theater for over 10 years (over the years welcoming about 200 improv groups and performing for a collective total of 35,000 audience members).
 He has also been seen on such Seattle stages as Open Circle (Madness Out of Time: The Case of Charles Dexter Ward), West of Lenin (The Call of Cthulhu), Union Garage/Theatre Babylon (Jesus Christ Superstar), Theater Schmeater (Money & Run), the Give-Inn, The Phoenix Theatre, and 14/48.
 He has lived in Seattle all his life and hold a BA in Drama from the University of Washington.
 He currently resides in the Bitter Lake neighborhood with his wife, son, and their tortoise Gilda.
 He enjoys cryptozoology, the Muppets, and keeping his cabinets organized.

 Patron Services Manager

-Alejandra Guzmán-Dyrseth (she/her)
+Alejandra Guzmán-Dyrseth (she/they)

-Alejandra is Book-It’s Patron Services Manager and has been in our box office since 2016.
+Alejandra is Book-It’s patron services manager and has been in our box office since 2016.
 She is a queer, Chicana, lifelong Seattleite with a passion for classic horror, roller derby, and social activism.